[Posted on L&P on June 24, 26, 2012.]

 There is also a Stafford’s Fountain Pen Ink bottle in a square-globe version of the first bottle, or an upside-down-pyramid-shaped bottle with rounded and chamfered corners.
 Its threads are compatible with the Waterman’s heart-shaped ink bottle, so their caps are interchangeable.
 This one is quite rare because it may have been forced out of production early on by a cease-and-desist letter, and threats of litigation by Waterman’s, and consequently very few of them survive.
 I have only ever seen one of these bottles in all the years I have been collecting and researching inks.
 That’s one for every 20-25 of the Waterman’s bottles I’ve seen so far in over 35 years of collecting.
-Some other similar ink bottles include the Canadian Carter’s cardioid ink on its 3-legged, metal stand,(16) the Japanese Pilot urn-shaped ink,(17) the modern Italian Visconti mushroom-shaped ink,(18a) and Sailor also used an octagonal-globe(18b) version of the bottle in 2014 for their limited edition inks, like the ones sold by Bungubox, which went viral until they were finally discontinued in 2015.(18c) The Sheaffer’s “Library” ink bottle(19) in US design no. 71,330 also resembles the Waterman’s bottle, somewhat.
-It’s the bottle featured in a topic by Roger Wooten on FPN.(20)
+Some other similar ink bottles include the Canadian Carter’s cardioid ink on its 3-legged, metal stand,(16) the Japanese Pilot urn-shaped ink,(17a) (17b) the modern Italian Visconti mushroom-shaped ink,(18a) and Sailor also used an octagonal-globe(18b) version of the bottle in 2014 for their limited edition inks, like the ones sold by Bungubox, which went viral until they were finally discontinued in 2015.(18c) The Waterman’s bottle also somewhat resembles the Sheaffer’s “Library” ink bottle(19) in US design no. 71,330, featured in a topic by Roger Wooten on FPN.(20)

 The third version of the bottle.